starling-foundries/Zilmos-Bridge/Readme.md

 # An opportunity to bridge Cosmos and Zilliqa for unique benefit

 The Cosmos dapp-chains concept does condemn the idea of smart contract platforms for running tokens, but the complexities of IBC, PoS and Tendermint make it hard to prototype and iterate on complex objects or interactions such as NFTs, reputation systems.
 I personally believe that smart contract platforms are the future, because my study of Mechanism Design repeatedly indicates how difficult or impossible it is to have flexibility at the protocol level, so just pay for decentralized state execution and get more value than costs.
 Zilliqa offers this, its architecture is similar enough to Ethereum's to be familiar and with only a question of how to handle sharding, any solidity contract I've found can be neatly 1-to-1 translated to Scilla.

-The benefits are hard to summarize, but at a marketing level Zilliqa has:
+**At the marketing-level, Zilliqa offers:**

 * Transaction sharding for a hash-rate scaled throughput already in the 100's to thousands of TPS.
 * Predictability regarding costs and finality due to replacement of Nakamoto consensus with pBFT.